 While our guide walks you through every step in the home sale process, it’s not intended to be a substitute for local advice from a licensed real estate professional.

-For more specific advice on how to sell a house in your local market, we recommend using a free agent matching service like Clever Real Estate.
-Clever matches you with top local agents and pre-negotiates a 1.5% listing fee.
-Its sellers save $7,000 in commission fees, on average.
+For more specific advice on how to sell a house in your local market, we recommend consulting a real estate agent.
+We can match you with top local agents who charge a 1.5% listing fee.
+Sellers save $7,000 in commission fees, on average.

 How to sell your house in 12 steps